 How can science capture the hearts and minds of the general public?

-At a TED Conference earlier this , Stuart Firestein (Columbia University) suggested that more emphasis be put on communicating the role of questions (‘conscious ignorance’) than on answers (‘facts and knowledge’) to give a more compelling insight into how science actually works.
+At a TED Conference in 2012, Stuart Firestein (Columbia University) suggested that more emphasis be put on communicating the role of questions (‘conscious ignorance’) than on answers (‘facts and knowledge’) to give a more compelling insight into how science actually works.

 From an article that comments on his talk: